tylertitsworth/5th-age-srd/Classes/Commander.md

 ## Ability Scores

-Commanders gain a +2 class bonus to Strength or Charisma, as long as it isn't the same ability you increase with your +2 racial bonus.
+Commanders gain a +2 class bonus to Strength or Charisma, as long as it isn't the same ability you increase with your +2 species bonus.

 ## Skills